Richard Schwartz, Ph.D.

 The moment in a session when a client suddenly has access to some degree of Self always gives me goose bumps.
 Up until then I’d had to repeatedly reassure my fear and my own inner pessimist, who, as each new part of Margie’s took over, were sure I could never get access to the Self of someone who was so emaciated and symptomatic.
 At the point that her own compassionate Self emerged, all my parts could relax and step back because they knew from experience that the rest of the session would go smoothly.

 How did I go from often dreading doing therapy, hoping clients would cancel, and feeling chronically depleted, to enjoying therapy as a spiritual practice filled with experiences of connection and awe-inspiring beauty?
-How did I come to be as refreshed after an intense therapy session as if I'd been meditating for and hour?
+How did I come to be as refreshed after an intense therapy session as if I’d been meditating for an hour?
 How did doing therapy come to replace playing basketball as my greatest source of that flow feeling?

 The short answer is that over the years, I’ve come to trust the healing power of what I’ll call the Self in clients and in myself.
 When there’s a critical mass of Self in a therapy office, healing just happens.
 When I’m able to embody a lot of Self, as was the case with Margie, clients can sense in my voice, eyes, movements, and overall presence that I care a great deal about them, know what I’m doing, won’t be judging them, and love working with them.
 Consequently, their inner protectors relax, which releases more of their Self.
 They then begin to relate to themselves with far more curiosity, confidence, and compassion.